This farmer gave 600 homes cheap electricity that the power company couldn't

 “Sure,” came the reply.

-Historically, watermills have been around for more than 2,000 years, and their main purpose was to grind grain, producing flour for bread or malt for beer.
+Historically, watermills have been around for more than 2,000 years, and their main purpose was to grind grain.
 But in 1878, in a country house in England, moving water was used to light a single electric arc lamp, in the world’s first use of hydropower.

 “This is simple,” he thought to himself.
 “I can do it.
 I have to do it.”